First-passage time of a Brownian motion: two unexpected journeys

 \section{Probability densities of the conditioned processes}

-In the previous paragraph, we left the reader in a puzzling yet interesting situation, with two unexpected conditioned drifts.
-To better understand the behavior of theses conditioned processes we seek their probability densities.
-However, solving Eq.\eqref{SDEdriftdoobmuposlambda} or Eq.\eqref{SDEdriftdoobmuneglambda} (or theirs corresponding Fokker-Planck equations) by a direct approach seems hopeless due to the space and time-inhomogeneous drifts.
-Therefore, we adopt a different strategy by resorting to Girsanov's theorem whose derivation can be found, for example, in Karatzas and Shreve~\cite{ref_book_Karatzas} or $\O$ksendal~\cite{ref_book_Oksendal}.
-This theorem can be used to transform the probability measures of stochastic differential equations and, in particular, we will use it to remove the initial drift of Eqs.\eqref{SDEdriftdoobmuposlambda} and \eqref{SDEdriftdoobmuneglambda}, with the hope that in this "drift-free" world, calculations become feasible.
-Let us be more specific, and consider the Itô SDE
+In the previous paragraph, we left the reader in a puzzling yet interesting situation with two unexpected conditioned drifts.
+To gain a deeper comprehension of the behavior of these conditioned processes, we aim to determine their probability densities.
+One way for solving Eq.\eqref{SDEdriftdoobmuposlambda} or Eq.\eqref{SDEdriftdoobmuneglambda} is by Girsanov's transformation~\cite{ref_book_Karatzas,ref_book_Oksendal}.
+Let us be more specific and consider the Itô SDE

 where $W(t)$ is a standard Brownian motion.
-Girsanov's theorem tells us that the expectation of any function $h(X(t))$, where $X(t)$ is a solution of Eq.\eqref{def_BM_with_drift_SDE_2}, can be express as~\cite{ref_book_Sarkka}
+Girsanov's theorem states that for any bounded measurable function $h$, the expectation of $h(X(t))$, where $X(t)$ is a solution of Eq.\eqref{def_BM_with_drift_SDE_2}, can be express as

 with